 For dinner, I crossed the Roman bridge and headed to the other side of the river to eat at D’gusta.
 D’gusta is specialised in Portuguese tapas, so I had the chance to try a variety of dishes, from tuna tartar to octopus and sautéed mushrooms, plus a glass of sangria to wash it all down.

-The team of Algarve Lifestyle booked me two nights at Pensão Agrícola, an old farmhouse that has been converted into a charming guesthouse.
+The team of Iberian Escapes booked me two nights at Pensão Agrícola, an old farmhouse that has been converted into a charming guesthouse.
 From the minute I arrived, it felt like I was home.
 The interior was warm and cosy and there were only a few other guests staying there, so it was the perfect place to relax.

 Tomorrow, I’m going to explore the fishing villages around Tavira and visit the beaches along the coast.